 Females lay about 30 eggs near food sources.
 Eggs hatch in 1-2 weeks.
 Larvae feed for months before pupating.
 These hairy larvae cause most of the damage.

 Adult carpet beetles feed mainly on pollen and nectar.
 They mate near windows and other light sources.
 Females then lay eggs in dark, undisturbed spots.
+For additional guidance, see our article on Dermestid Beetles.

 Look for small, irregular holes in woolens, upholstery and rugs.
 You may also see shed larval skins or tiny fecal pellets.
 Spotting round, speckled adults near windows is another clear sign.